If you have insurance

 Your insurance policy is a contact between you and your insurance company.
 While we are happy to assist you with billing them directly, we need you to provide the following information prior to your treatment, which can be obtained by calling your insurance company directly, getting in touch with your company's human resources department, or by reviewing your plan documents:

 - Confirmation that you have acupuncture as a covered benefit on your policy.
 Acupuncture is not considered an "essential health benefit" and as such, is not always included in your list of benefits.
+This means that even if you find our name on your network list, you may NOT have acupuncture on your plan as a covered benefit.

 - Your deductible amount.
 The deductible is the amount of money that you must spend out of your own pocket before insurance will begin covering your claims.
 During the deductible period, all out of pocket costs are collected at the time of service according to the insurance company allowed amounts for the procedures that are performed.